towshif/towshif.github.io/docs/04.Organizing-Reporting/website.md

 Check your online repo at github.com and erify your site is up at http://username.github.io/site.
 Note the `/site` added to your URL since we are hosting from a subdirectory at inside your repo root directory.
 Your website should be up and it will identical to what you previewed at the GCP console.

-Not lets link this site to out `index.html` landing page which we created in out root (previous tutorial)
+Now lets link this site to our `index.html` landing page which we created in the root directory (previous tutorial)

 Use the code editor or terminal to edit the index.html file in root dir `username.github.io/`